 Robert Craddock began Scouting as a Cub in Edson, Alberta in 1960 and continued through Scouts.
-He is currently a Section Scouter with 210 McKenzie Scouts in Calgary.
-He has been a scouter (with a couple of breaks for other life events) since 1972 and has been a section Scouter in Beavers, Cubs, Scouts and Venturers.
-He’s worked as a Service Scouter in Chinook; notably as part of the “Timber Trails” equestrian camps and generally filled the role of the guide leading the group down the wrong canyon.
-He worked as a member of the Canadian Path core team for the past few years.
-Robert holds degrees in psychology, social work and public administration.
+He has been a Scouter (with a couple of breaks for other life events) since 1972 throughout Alberta including, Bonnyville, Devon and Calgary.
+He has been a section Scouter in Beavers, Cubs, Scouts and Venturers for most of his Scouting career.
+Robert has worked as a Service Scouter in Chinook; notably as part of the “Timber Trails” Mountain Horseback camps and through offers of Service at Canadian and World Jamborees.
+He was a member of the Canadian Path core team through the redesign and implementation of the new program.

-Robert was also an Officer with the Canadian Armed Forces (Reserves) for 16 years and retired as J3 Army Advisor for the Regional Cadet Support Group (Northwest).
-He continues to work as an Army Cadet Instructor; primarily working with older cadets on instructional and leadership skills.
+Robert was also an Officer in the Canadian Armed Forces Reserve for 17 years and retired as a substantive Major and the J3 Army Advisor for the Regional Cadet Support Group (Northwest); and Honorary Aide de Camp for the Lieutenant Governor of Alberta.
+He continues to volunteer occasionally as an Army Cadet Instructor; primarily working with older cadets on instructional and leadership skills.